playframework/playframework/documentation/manual/scalaGuide/advanced/extending/ScalaPlugins.md

 ## Implementing plugins

 Implementing a plugin requires two steps.
-The first is to implement the `play.api.Plugin` interface.
-Implementations of this interface must accept a single argument of type `play.api.Application`:
+The first is to implement the `play.api.Plugin` interface:

 @[my-plugin](code/ScalaPlugins.scala)